 Personal injury cases are those in which one person gets hurt because of another person’s actions.
 These actions can be negligent or intentional.
 When they occur and they result in injuries, the victim has the right to seek compensation.

 They can do it on their own or with the help of a Henderson personal injury lawyer.
 They can claim if from the party at fault or from their insurer.
 According to the circumstances in which the injuries occurred, personal injury cases can be of several types:

 1. Traffic Accidents

-They include car, bike, motorcycle, truck, bus, pedestrian, and boat accidents.
+They include car accidents, bike, motorcycle wrecks, truck accidents, bus, pedestrian accidents, and boat accidents.
 When they occur, the defendant is usually another traffic participant.
 In rare cases, they can be a government agency, a transport company, or the road maintenance and repairs company.

 Usually, a personal injury attorney handling such a case will focus on proving that the defendant violated traffic laws.
 When possible, they will seek compensation from the latter’s insurance company.
 If the other party is uninsured, it is possible to sue them in civil court.
 Another option would be for the claimant to seek compensation from their own insurer.

 These cases refer to situations when healthcare providers make mistakes that result in patient injuries.
 When filing the notice of claim, the personal injury attorney will have to include an expert’s affidavit.
 It is a report from another healthcare provider identifying the mistakes of the defendant.

 The consequences of medical malpractice can be devastating.
 However, Nevada laws cap the compensations for pain and suffering at 350,000.
 This limit applies to any non-economic damages.
 It takes a Henderson personal injury lawyer with experience in medical malpractice to obtain a higher compensation.

 3. Slip-and-Fall Cases